esphome/esphome-docs/components/lvgl.rst

 ``btnmatrix``
 *************

 The Button Matrix widget is a lightweight way to display multiple buttons in rows and columns.
-Lightweight because the buttons are not actually created but just virtually drawn on the fly.
-This way, one button use only eight extra bytes of memory instead of the ~100-150 bytes a normal Button widget plus the 100 or so bytes for the Label widget.
+It's lightweight because the buttons are not actually created but instead simply drawn on the fly.
+This reduces the memory footprint of each button from approximately 200 bytes (for both the button and its label widget) down to only eight bytes.

 .. figure:: /components/images/lvgl_btnmatrix.png
     :align: center